monopole/scratch/proposalMoveResources.md

 1. Deleting the now un-used code from its original location.

-This is part of the big problem of detangling _k8s.io/kubernetes_.
+This is part of a larger problem of factoring _k8s.io/kubernetes_ into smaller reusable parts.
 We want to start working on `kexpand` before everything is detangled, but do so in a way that helps improve the overall situation rather than making it worse.
 Rejected schemes include building `kexpand` in the core repo (introducing yet another extraction problem), and building `kexpand` by vendoring in _all_ of _k8s.io/kubernetes_, solving problems that creates, while doing nothing towards moving code out of core into to repos meant for vendoring.